Madrid Nightlife

 • Malasaña: This area is located in the city center.
 During the 80’s it was the heart of “La Movida”, a socio-cultural movement in Spain.
 This neighborhood is now quite hipster with trendy and bohemian bars and restaurants.
 Its clubs are quite small and most play indie music.

 • Chueca: One could describe Chueca as Madrid’s “Soho”.
-This small district is packed with great restaurants, bars and night clubs.
+This small district is packed with great restaurants, bars and nightclubs.
 It is also considered the best gay area to go out.
 The liveliest square is called Plaza de Chueca, which is surrounded by numerous terraces.

 Clubs in Madrid